Jon Langford: Solo, Skull Orchard, etc.

 Langford's first official solo album, Skull Orchard, a look back at his hometown of Newport, Wales, was released in 1998.
 He followed it with All the Fame of Lofty Deeds, in 2004, and Gold Brick in 2006.

 Ever since releasing the original 2008 album, Langford continued to intermittently use the "Skull Orchard" band name, usually when recording or performing live with accompanying electric instruments.
-"Skull Orchard" has almost always included bassist Alan Doughty, also of the Waco Brothers.
-In 2010 and 2011 for example, frequent members also included Joe Camarillo (of the Waco Brothers), Jim Elkington, and Tawny Newsome.
+Skull Orchard has almost always included bassist Alan Doughty, also of the Waco Brothers.
+In 2010 and 2011 for example, frequent members also included Joe Camarillo (of the Waco Brothers), Jim Elkington, Jean Cook, and Tawny Newsome.
 Recordings credited to Jon Langford and the Skull Orchard include his 2010 Old Devils album, his 2014 Here Be Monsters album, and, starting in 2020, some of the songs in his Jon Langford's Lucky Seven Series of singles.

-In the late 2000s Langford met the Burlington [Ontario, Canada] Welsh Male Chorus, who are based near Toronto.
+In the late 2000s Langford met the "Burlington [Ontario, Canada] Welsh Male Chorus", who are based near Toronto.
 He invited them first to accompany him at a CeltFest in Chicago in 2007, and then to re-record the whole of the Skull Orchard.
 The album Skull Orchard Revisited (credited to Jon Langford and the Burlington Welsh Male Chorus) was released on 3 June 2011 by Bloodshot Records.
 Langford continued to intermittently perform live with the chorus.

 Circa 2003, Langford started the band "Ship & Pilot", to perform his songs, especially in and near New York City.
 It continued to perform into 2006, and very occasionally since, including in 2022.
 Ship & Pilot also included Tony Maimone, Jean Cook, usually Sally Timms, and on drums variously Steve Goulding or Dan Massey.

-At the 2014 Hideout Block Party in Chicago, Langford debuted the band Bad Luck Jonathan (a name likely inspired by that of then-president of Nigeria, Goodluck Jonathan).
+At the 2014 Hideout Block Party in Chicago, Langford debuted the band "Bad Luck Jonathan" (a name likely inspired by that of then-president of Nigeria, Goodluck Jonathan).
 The band, described as "socialist voodoo space boogie", featured Alan Doughty and Joe Camarillo from the Waco Brothers, Phil Wandscher from Whiskeytown, and Martin Billheimer from Chicago's former Devil Bell Hippies (and the Pritzker Military Museum and Library).
 According to Langford, "Bad Luck Jonathan is very loud and unashamedly 1971."